zetabank-devteam/teacher_manual/docs/source/build_tutorial/4.assembly_diy_kit/top_layer.rst

 |

-8. Connect lidar cable to lidar.
+8. Connect lidar cable to lidar. lidar is a remote sensing technology that uses laser pulses to measure distances and create 3D maps of the surrounding environment.
+It is commonly used in robotics, autonomous vehicles, and other applications that require accurate and detailed information about the surrounding environment.
+Lidar enables these devices to navigate through complex environments, avoid obstacles, and accurately detect and identify objects in their path.

     .. thumbnail:: /_images/build_tutorial/4.assembly_diy_kit/3-8.jpg